-Delicious vegan banana chocolate chip cookies!
+Delicious vegan banana bread chocolate chip cookies!
 A fun twist on a classic cookie.
-Chewy cookies, spiced with cinnamon, and so easy to make.
-Dairy and egg free.
+Chewy cookies, spiced with cinnamon, that taste like the perfect mash up of banana bread and cookies!

 These vegan banana chocolate chip cookies are so amazingly delicious!
 It tastes like the perfect combination of banana bread and chocolate chip cookies.
-That makes them almost like a breakfast cookie!
+That makes them almost like a breakfast cookie?
+Well, I’m gonna say it’s cookies for breakfast.

 Plus, these cookies are a great way to use up some overripe bananas on the counter.
-Make a double batch and you have healthy cookies all week long!
+Make a double batch and you have banana chocolate cookies all week long!

 Why You’ll Love these Cookies